BYU-AUVSI/imaging/server/README.md

 If you also want to run the ros ingestion code, place this repository in your workspace/src folder. once it's built, you can run the ingester with:

-`rosrun imaging_ros_ingester ros_ingest`
+`rosrun imaging_ros_handler ros_handler.py`

-(Notice that the server and ros_ingester and completely independent of each other.
+(Notice that the server and ros_handler are completely independent of each other.
 This is intentional)

+If you have a rosbag and want to load it into the database _fast_, use the rosbag_ingester script:

+`python rosbag_ingester.py [path to bag]`

 ## REST API